NGEN-Room/shoot-em-up/bots/how_to_bot.md

 > If you try to shoot without ammo, nothing happens (no damage, no penalty — but you still look silly 😅).

 ---

+## 🖼 Optional: Add a Portrait

+You can submit a custom avatar for your bot!

+- Place it inside: `bots/bPortraits/`
+- Name the file exactly like your function, e.g. `Blockey.png`
+- Recommended format: PNG or JPG
+- Recommended size: 100x100px

+Your portrait will automatically show beside your bot during the match!